-presumption is rebutted if the lender does not meet the underwriting requirements applicable to the transaction.
-Therefore, if a streamlined refinance was a "rebuttable presumption qualified mortgage" the presumption could only be rebutted by showing that the lender did not meet the applicable HUD requirements for originating streamlined refinances, including the points and fees limit.
+Requiring streamlined refinances to be "qualified mortgages" will also subject them to the APR threshold require for being either a rebuttable presumption or safe harbor qualified mortgage.
+Given the unique nature of streamlir refinances, this proposed rule would modify the CFPB rebuttable presumption standard to clarify that apresumpt rebutted if the lender does not meet the underwriting requirements applicable to the transaction.
+Therefore, if a streamlined refinance was a "rebuttable presumption qualified mortgage" the presumption could only be rebutted showing that the lender did not meet the applicable HUD requirements for originating streamlined refinances, inc the points and fees limit.

 Title I program.
-Loans insured under the Title I program would be safe harbor qualified mortgages, with no specific points and fees limits and with no APR limits.
+Loans insured under the Title I program would be safe harbor qualified mortgages, with no speci points and fees limits and with no APR limits.
 The Title I program insures loans to finance the light or moderate rehabilitation of properties, as well as the construction of nonresidential buildings on the property.
-This program may be used to insure such loans for up to 20 years on either single or multifamily properties.
-The maximum loan amount is \$25,000 for improving a single family home.
+This program used to insure such loans for up to 20 years on either single or multifamily properties.
+The maximum loan amour \$25,000 for improving a single family home.
 Under section 2(a) of the National Housing Act (12 U.S.C.
-1703(a)), the Secretary is vested with the authority to establish the terms and conditions under which FHA will insure financial institutions that extend loan financing for home improvement loans for manufactured homes.
-Under section 2(h) of the National Housing Act (12 U.S.C.
-1703(h)), the Secretary is authorized to issue rules and regulations to carry out the provisions of Title I. HUD has determined that designating Title I loans as safe harbor qualified mortgages, as proposed in this rule, furthers the purposes of Title I. HUD's proposed approach is intended to provide the necessary flexibility to continue to meet the housing needs of underserved borrowers, recognizing the unique nature of the Title I loan program, and to make programmatic and premium changes to maintain financial soundness.
-Coverage of the Title I program would be addressed by adding a definition of "qualified mortgage" to the definitions in 24 CFR 201.7 qualified mortgage, under section 129C(b)(3) of TILA, and amend the points and fees, HUD considers the proposed adoption of the points and fees limit as established by statute and adopted by the CFPB in its final rule to be appropriate.
-The points and fees threshold that applies to conventional qualified mortgages under the CFPB final rule, HUD expects to remove that requirement as a consideration in whether an insured or a conventional qualified mortgage is a more appropriate choice in a particular situation.
+1703(a)).
+Secretary is vested with the authority to establish the terms and conditions under which FHA will insure financial institutions that extend loan financing for home improvement loans for manufactured homes.
+Under section 2(h) National Housing Act (12 U.S.C.
+1703(h)), the Secretary is authorized to issue rules and regulations to carry out provisions of Title I. HUD has determined that designating Title I loans as safe harbor qualified mortgages, as pr in this rule, furthers the purposes of Title I. HUD's proposed approach is intended to provide the necessary flexit continue to meet the housing needs of underserved borrowers, recognizing the unique nature of the Title I loan program, and to make programmatic and premium changes to maintain financial soundness.
+Coverage of the Ti program would be addressed by adding a definition of "gualified mortgage" to the definitions in 24 CFR 201.7.

 Points and fees limitation.
-HUD's proposed "qualified mortgage" definition adopts the CFPB's points and fees limitations at 12 CFR 1026.43(e)(3).
-A mortgage, except a mortgage insured under Title I or HECM, which does not comply with the limit on points and fees would be ineligible for insurance under the National Housing Act.
+HUD's proposed "qualified mortgage" definition adopts the CFPB's points and fees lim at 12 CFR 1026.43(e)(3).
+A mortgage, except a mortgage insured under Title I or HECM, which does not comply the limit on points and fees would be ineligible for insurance under the National Housing Act.

-The three percent points and fees limit is one of the statutory criteria used to define a qualified mortgage, and the CFPB has retained this criterion in its regulatory definition, with adjustments to facilitate compliance for smaller loans.
-Although it is also within the purview of HUD's ability to "revise, add to, or subtract from" the definition of mortgages develops.
+The three percent points and fees limit is one of the statutory criteria used to define a qualified mortgage, and th has retained this criterion in its regulatory definition, with adjustments to facilitate compliance for smaller loans.
+Although it is also within the purview of HUD's ability to "revise, add to, or subtract from" the definition of qualifier mortgage, under section 129C(b)(3) of TILA, and amend the points and fees, HUD considers the proposed adoption of the section 129C(b) of the section of the section 129C(b) of the section o the points and fees limit as established by statute and adopted by the CFPB in its final rule to be appropriate.
+(17 maintaining consistency with the points and fees threshold that applies to conventional qualified mortgages unde CFPB final rule, HUD expects to remove that requirement as a consideration in whether an insured or a convent qualified mortgage is a more appropriate choice in a particular situation.